 New Capital Ice Complex Grand Opening

-On Wednesday, November 29, the new Capital Ice Complex, 221 Reno Dr., opened its doors to the public for its grand opening.
+On Wednesday, November 29, the new Capital Ice Complex, 1504 Wichita Drive, opened its doors to the public for its grand opening.

 Schaumberg Arena has six new locker rooms and an expanded lobby on the south end of the building for improved indoor traffic flow.
 A new mezzanine addition provides a view of both ice rinks.
 Also new in the complex are three community rooms, a dryland training area, puck shooting area, storage spaces, concessions, a new lobby with ticket sales and skate rentals and offices for the local ice skating and hockey clubs.